 The CMO has not allayed public health fears?
 This is a very sweeping statement and it is unfortunate that the paper chose to report a 45 minute interview in about 10lines.
 I think the existing Q&A can deal with this given the introduction of the new guidelines and the new reporting arrangements which are being developed.
 However, I think we need to have an answer for the statement that "the Royal didn't fully realise the implications of how Lucy died".
 I don't believe CMO said this.
 Miriam can you get an answer on this?

-3 quote that the CMO is wrong in her claim that the GMC will not look at how the investigation will be carried out.
-Miriam س you look at this.
+The quote that the CMO is wrong in her claim that the GMC will not look at how the investigation will be carried out.

 Colm

 ----Original Message-----